fibo/fibo.github.io/_posts/2019-03-06-vim-tips-and-tricks.md

 Jump forward to the next (newer) location: <kbd>CTRL I</kbd> or also <kbd>TAB</kbd>.

+Move to the first line in a file: `gg`.

+Move to the last line in a file: `G`.

 ## Marks

 Create a mark labeled as **a**: `ma`.